Gentamicin

 The role of PBPK modelling in supporting clinical decision-making

 PBPK modelling was used in this study to simulate current DPF gentamicin dosing regimens.
-This allowed the prediction of plasma concentrations and systemic exposure across neonatal and infant age groups and assess whether the current recommendations met both therapeutic targets for efficacy and safety.
+This allowed the prediction of plasma concentrations across neonatal and infant age groups and assessment whether the current recommendations met therapeutic targets for efficacy and safety.
 PBPK modelling also enabled the evaluation of alternative dosing regimens.

-A key advantage of PBPK modelling is its ability to simulate real-world physiological changes that affect drug metabolism, offering a more precise and age-appropriate dosing strategy than generalized guidelines.
-Additionally, the study considered clinical readiness by evaluating model uncertainty, the practicality of proposed dosing regimens, and the overall benefit-risk ratio, ensuring the results were suitable for implementation in clinical settings.
+A key advantage of PBPK modelling is its ability to simulate physiological changes, enabling more precise and age-appropriate dosing strategy.
+Additionally, the study considered clinical readiness by evaluating model uncertainty, the practicality of proposed dosing regimens, and the overall benefit-risk ratio, ensuring the results are suitable for implementation in clinical settings.

 Evaluation of paediatric dosing